LD-ViCE: Latent Diffusion Model for Video Counterfactual Explanations: Ablation Studies

 \subsection{Hyperparameters for the EchoNet-Dynamic Dataset}

-The performance of \frameworkAcronym{} was evaluated using regression accuracy metrics (\(R^2\), MAE, and RMSE) to measure the effectiveness of prediction shifts, and perceptual similarity metrics (SSIM and LPIPS) to assess structural preservation and visual fidelity of the generated counterfactuals.
+The performance of \frameworkAcronym{} is evaluated using regression accuracy metrics (\(R^2\), MAE, RMSE) to quantify the effectiveness of prediction shifts, and perceptual similarity metrics (SSIM, LPIPS) to assess structural preservation and visual fidelity of the generated counterfactuals.
+Temporal consistency is measured to ensure coherent spatiotemporal transformations across frames.
+In addition, generative quality is assessed using FID and FVD, along with their reconstruction-based variants (FID\textsuperscript{*}, FVD\textsuperscript{*}) to disentangle causal changes from VAE reconstruction artifacts.